CartoDB/carto-selfhosted-helm/customizations/README.md

 3. Create an IAM user and generate a programmatic key ID and secret.

 4. Grant this user with read/write access permissions over the buckets.
+If server-side encryption is enabled, the user must be granted with permissions over the KMS key used.

 5. Add the following lines to your `customizations.yaml` and replace the `<values>` with your own settings: